juan11perez/mlapi/README.md

     - "5000:5000"
 ```

-To start the server first time type below:
+To start the server first time:

 Create user
 ```